 If you are heavy-handed about all this, they’ll probably run for the door! :)

 Bottom Line: Engage board members in major gift fundraising.

-Bring them to our 2019 Major Gift Coaching training – and they will start losing their fear – and many of them will find ways to help out.
+Bring them to our Major Gifts Intensive coaching program – and they will start losing their fear – and many of them will find ways to help out.

 They’ll end up helping you in all sorts of ways – finding new major gift prospects, hosting door opener events, hosting screening sessions, and volunteering to help make new contacts.

 With that kind of help, you can change the world!